Kifayat10203040/Getscreen-rdp-files/README.md

 # [Watch Tutorial If You Dosen't Understand This.](https://youtu.be/VdpiASPO1O4)

-### Brought To You By Disala ðŸ’€ , Its Functional ðŸ˜—.
+### Brought To You By Kifayat 💀, Its Functional 😉.
 ### You Can See ID , Username , Pass , Pc Name And Cool Ascki Art